abhijitray7810/100-Days-of-Cloud-Azure-Kodekloud/Day 10: Attach Public IP to Azure Virtual Machine/Questions.md

 An existing VM named nautilus-vm-pip and a public IP address named nautilus-pip already exist.

-Attach the public IP nautilus-pip to the network interface of the VM nautilus-vm-pip.
+Attach the public IP nautilus-pip to the network interface of the M nautilus-vm-pip.
 Make sure the VM is properly assigned the public IP.